 Second on the list was getting our house ready and listed for sale.

 My brother Gary, and his wife Willet, have been frequent visitors to our house, and always spoke about how they really loved our house and all the changes we’ve made to it over the years.
 They immediately started talking about buying it and renting out their own house.
 This turned out to be a big plus for us.
 We were able to offer them a better sale price, and we didn’t have to go through the listing process.
-In all honesty, I don’t even remember the actual sale process… I do know, it’s not nearly as complicated as it is here in the States (we’ve gone through buying and selling properties in the States a few times now, but that is another story).
+In all honesty, I don’t even remember the actual sale process… I do know, it’s not nearly as complicated as it is here in the US (we’ve gone through buying and selling properties a few times now, but that is another story).

 We quickly had a collection of furniture and items that we were going to move with us shoved into one room of the house, and the rest went on the “To Sell” list.
 I listed them by room, included pictures and started circulating them at work, and then on to friends, and friends of friends.
 Soon, we were starting to let stuff go.